 What is Unit Testing?

-Unit Testing is used to test specific modules of source code, in turn to validate the correctness of the code, code coverage, implementation and maintenance of coding standards, verification of the functionality covered by the piece of code.
+Unit Testing is used to test specific modules of source code, in turn, to validate the correctness of the code, code coverage, implementation and maintenance of coding standards, verification of the functionality covered by the piece of code.
 This testing is traditionally organized and executed by the Developers themselves in the development environment, before merging the code with other existing functional modules of code.
-Bypassing unit testing process may lead to increased defect count, as the code itself can be faulty.
+Bypassing the unit testing process may lead to increased defect count, as the code itself can be faulty.

 Types of Unit Testing

 Let us discuss some of the types of Unit Testing.

 Manual testing of code requires the developer to manually debug each line of the code and test it for accuracy.
 It may require a step-by-step instruction set as well if the functionality is complex.

 In automation testing, the developer writes code to test code.
 This is generally assisted through Unit Test frameworks that are not deployed in production.
 Other times, a developer may choose to write test code without the framework and manually comment it out before deployment.

 Manual Testing obviously seems time-consuming for most cases.
 But for some cases when writing automated test cases to cover each and every scenario is not possible, manual is often the preferred method.

 To understand the importance of unit testing, we need to look at the broader picture.
 It is a part of the Software Development Life Cycle.
 Let us briefly see the other parts to get a better understanding of the role of Unit Testing.